“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Our overall teaching and learning strategy is student-centred.
 We use a blended approach involving face-to-face sessions and online learning.
 Active learning is promoted using lectures, seminars, workshops, practicals and tutorials, along with guided and self-directed study.
 These are supported by online discussions and activities posted on our virtual learning environment (VLE).

-Assessment serves several functions, with the obvious and primary purpose being to evaluate your achievement of the stated learning outcomes.
-Assessment also helps you to identify what you have done well and where you can improve so that you can organise and develop your learning.
+Assessment serves several functions, with the obvious and primary purpose of evaluating your achievement of the stated learning outcomes.
+We provide assessment feedback to help you identify what you have done well and where you can improve, assisting you in organising and developing your learning.
 The major forms of assessment we use are reports, presentations and portfolios.

 The university will use all reasonable endeavours to deliver your course as described in its published material and the programme specification for the academic year in which you begin your course.
 The university considers changes to courses very carefully and the university will minimise any changes.
 Please be aware that our courses are subject to review on an ongoing basis and changes may be necessary due to legitimate staffing, financial, regulatory and academic reasons.
 The content of course modules and mode of associated assessments may be updated on an annual basis.
 This is to ensure that all modules are up-to-date and responsive to employment and sector needs.
 The published course material and the programme specification contain indicative ‘optional modules’ that may be subject to change due to circumstances outside of our control.
 For this reason, we cannot guarantee to run any specific optional module.